Exploring the Beautiful Tea Ceremony in Japan and China

 In China tea masters teach the art of the gong fu Tea Ceremony, an elaborate form of tea service involving specific steps and etiquette behind serving guests.
 The ceremony involves washing the service pieces at the table, infusing the tea repeatedly, educationg the guest, enjoying the first fragrance of the tea and, lastly, enjoying the delicate taste of the oolong tea.
 It is an involved process requiring mindfulness, patience and skill.

-The Japanese culture is similar to the Chinese in the development of its reverence for tea over the centuries.
+The Japanese culture and Chinese culture are similar in the development of reverence for tea.
 The origins of Japanese tea drinking goes back as far as the eighth century or the Nara Period, dating from 710-794 A.D. according Mary Lous Heiss and Robert J. Heiss in The Story of Tea.
-Because of the expense of importing it from China, as usually happens, tea began as the drink of the few - the religious monks, the imperial family and the nobility.
+Because of the expense of importing it from China tea began as the drink of the few: the religious monks, the imperial family and the nobility.

 By the 1600's, the custom of drinking tea had spread throughout Japan and, as in China, distinct and often complicated ceremonies became attached to tea drinking.
 The monks of Japan developed ceremonies that were very austere and in keeping with Zen practices.
 In fact, the important Chanoyu (The Way of Tea) drinking ceremony was created within Zen Buddahism.
 It represented "spiritual refreshment and harmony with the Universe."
 The nobility had ceremonies that were much more robust and the makeup of the ceremonies was much closer to parties or celebrations rather than formal ceremonies.